rahulmul1/Training/README.md

+#Intro

+Adobe AEM enablement training 2016 may.
+1st training in adobe for 6 weeks.

 # Sample AEM project template

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.